pytorch/pytorch/docs/source/community/contribution_guide.rst

       confirmed by other contributors tend to be better to investigate.
-      We also maintain some labels for issues which are likely to be good for new people, e.g., **bootcamp** and **1hr**, although these labels are less well maintained.
+      We also maintain some labels for issues which are likely to be good for new people, e.g., **bootcamp** and **1hr**, although these labels are not much well maintained.
-   -  Join us on Slack and let us know you're interested in getting to know PyTorch.
+   -  Join us on Slack and let us know if you're interested in getting to know PyTorch.
 We're very happy to help out researchers and partners get up to speed with the codebase.